alextaikato/sp500/README.md

 Once get fork permission:

 * Download the .py file and 'databank' folder together.

 * Retain the relative folder tree structure.

 * The native python file (.py) shuold remain in the root directory.

-* The python file extracts data from the .csv database that exists in the databank folder.
+* The python file extracts data from the two .csv databases that exist in the databank folder.

 * Execute the .py file in root.

 Please feel free to contact me for any of your question or concern through github.
 Happy coding.
 Enjoy!